rbleattler/mdop-docs/mdop/appv-v5/viewing-app-v-server-publishing-metadata51.md

 ## <a href="" id="bkmk-values-query-pub-meta"></a>Query values for client operating system and version

-In your publishing metadata query, enter the string values that correspond to the client operating system and version that you’re using.
+In your publishing metadata query, enter the string values that correspond to the client operating system and version that you're using.

 <table>
 <colgroup>